pydykit/pydykit/paper/paper.md

-The open-source Python package `pydykit` is a tool for academic researchers to study and develop discretization methods for small dynamic systems.
+The open-source Python package `pydykit` is a tool for academic researchers to study and develop discretization methods for the simulation of discrete dynamical systems.
-The tool is designed to be modular and extensible.
+The package is designed to be modular and extensible.
 Existing implementations focus
 on geometric integration methods [@hairer_geometric_2006], energy-momentum schemes using _discrete gradients_ (see, e.g. [@gonzalez_time_1996])
 and _variational integrators_ [@lew2016brief].